Willow Seal

-Today he is a Principal Product Architect at Microsoft, where he defines the identity structures and ontology of autonomous agents — the protocols by which machines establish who they are and whether they can be trusted.
+Today he is a Principal Product Architect at Microsoft, where he defines the identity structures and ontology of autonomous agents: the protocols by which machines establish who they are and whether they can be trusted.
 His work sits at the boundary between philosophy and engineering.

-He is a published poet.
-His manuscript What We Did Not Anticipate concerns itself with intimacy, ethical witnessing, and the limits of consolation.
 He is a practitioner of Soto Zen Buddhism.
 His intellectual life spans neuroscience, philosophy of mind, and the question of what consciousness is and whether it can be constructed.

 He lives in Seattle.